cell-org/c0js.cell.computer/README.md

   - `verifyingContract`: the address of the NFT contract
   - `version`: "1" (it's always "1")

-### 1.2.
+### 2.2.
 Phases

-Token can have multiple phases
+A tokens goes through multiple phases in its lifecycle.

-1. **offchain:** Offchain tokens are not transferrable.
+1. **offchain:** Offchain scripts (which represent tokens) are NON-transferrable until they are settled on the blockchain.
-    1. **unsigned:** unsigned tokens are tokens before authentication. these tokens can't be minted yet but includes all the information.
+    1. **unsigned:** unsigned scripts are tokens before authentication. these tokens can't be minted yet but includes all the information.
-    2. **signed:** when an owner of a contract signs an unsigned token, this token can now be minted to the contract.
+    2. **signed:** when an owner of a contract signs an unsigned script, it attaches a "signature" attribute to the script's body attribute.
+Then this script can now be minted onto the contract as an onchain token.
-2. **onchain:** Onchain tokens are transferrable through the host blockchain.
+2. **onchain:** Once an offchain script is sent to the C0 onchain virtual machine, the C0 smart contract interprets the script to either mint it or reject it.
+Once minted, onchain tokens are transferrable over the host blockchain.

-For a token to be minted to a contract, the **owner of the contract must always sign the token.** This can happen in various ways.
+For a script to be minted to a contract, the **owner of the contract must always sign the token.** This can happen in various ways.
 Here are some example scenarios:

 1. Owner publishes NFTs occasionally: The owner can sign their contract
 2. NFT collection drop: The owner can programmatically sign all tokens in the beginning
 3. On-demand NFT minting app: The service provider may be the owner of a contract, and when a user wants to mint, the server may create and sign a token, and return it to the user, and the user can mint it from their browser.

-### 1.3.
+### 2.3.
 Example

 ```json
 {